 Covered services in a medical emergency

-You may get covered emergency care whenever you need it, anywhere in the United States or its territories.
 If you need an ambulance to get to the emergency room, our plan covers that.
-Medicare, Rhode Island Medicaid, and Neighborhood INTEGRITY do not cover emergency medical care outside of the United States and its territories.
+We also cover medical services during the emergency.
 To learn more, refer to the Benefits Chart in Chapter 4, Section D.